38 people follow this city

 |Air pollution level||Air quality index||Main pollutant|

-PM2.5 concentration in St. John's is currently 1.2 times the WHO annual air quality guideline value
+PM2.5 concentration in St. John's air currently meets the WHO annual air quality guideline value

 | Open your windows to bring clean, fresh air indoors|